 - It is free (and you can print it).
-Because this book is provided free of charge, schools, colleges, universities and businesses are able teach their students best-practice Excel skills without the substantial cost of designing lesson plans or purchasing books.
-If printed copies are needed you can print them yourself, or any copy shop can print books for you. - Smart Method books are #1 best sellers.
-While this e-book is entirely free of charge, every paper printed Smart Method[®] Excel book (and there have been twenty-two of them starting with Excel 2007) has been an Amazon #1 best seller in its category.
+Because this book is provided free of charge, schools, colleges, universities, and businesses are able teach their students best-practice Excel skills without the substantial cost of designing lesson plans or purchasing books.
+You can print copies of this book but only if you print the content exactly as it is published, do not add or remove any book content or copyright notices, and make no charge of any sort for the books that you print. - Smart Method books are #1 best sellers.
+While this e-book is entirely free of charge, every paper printed Smart Method® Excel book (and there have been twenty-two of them starting with Excel 2007) has been an Amazon #1 best seller in its category.
 This provides you with the confidence that you are using a best-of-breed resource to learn Excel. - Learning success is guaranteed.
 For over fifteen years, Smart Method courses have been used by large corporations, government departments and the armed forces to train their employees.
 The book is ideal for teaching or self-learning because it has been constantly refined (during hundreds of classroom courses) by observing which skills students find difficult to understand and then developing simpler and better ways of explaining them.
 This has made the book effective for students of all ages and abilities. - It is the book of choice for teachers.
-As well as catering for those wishing to learn Excel by self-study, Smart Method[®] books have long been the preferred choice for Excel teachers as they are designed to teach Excel and not as reference books.
+As well as catering for those wishing to learn Excel by self-study, Smart Method® books have long been the preferred choice for Excel teachers as they are designed to teach Excel and not as reference books.
 Books follow best-practice adult teaching methodology with clearly defined objectives for each learning session and an exercise to confirm skills transfer.
 With single, self-contained lessons the books cater for any teaching period (from minutes to hours). - No previous exposure to Excel is assumed.
 You will repeatedly hear the same criticism of most Excel books: "you have to already know Excel to understand the book".
 This book is different.
 If you've never seen Excel before, and your only computer skill is using a web browser, you'll have absolutely no problems working through the lessons. - It focuses upon the everyday Excel skills used in the workplace.
 This free Basic Skills book will teach you the basics without confusing you with more advanced, less used, Excel features.
-If you decide to expand your Excel education, you'll be able to move on to other Smart Method[®] books (or e-books) in this series to master even the most advanced Excel features. - It provides a clearly defined route to become a true Excel guru.
-If you later decide that you'd like to become a true Excel guru, we also have Essential Skills and Expert Skills books in this series that will teach you very advanced features such as Power Pivot, Power Query (Get & Transform), Power Maps (3-D Maps) and OLAP multi-dimensional modeling that very few Excel users understand.
+If you decide to expand your Excel education, you'll be able to move on to other Smart Method® books (or e-books) in this series to master even the most advanced Excel features. - It provides a clearly defined route to become a true Excel guru.
+If you later decide that you'd like to become a true Excel guru, we also have Essential Skills and Expert Skills books in this series that will teach you very advanced features such as Power Pivot, Power Query (Get & Transform), Power Maps (3-D Maps), Dynamic Arrays and OLAP multi-dimensional modeling that very few Excel users understand.